Eliza Suggs: Education

 In her early years, Suggs didn't get around or out much, but when her family moved to a new area, they were lucky to know the teacher of one of the local schools.
 However, her classroom was upstairs, and therefore virtually impossible for her to access on her own.
 After close family friends donated a chair more suitable than Eliza's baby carriage, that was her main mode of transportation and it was decided that she would be able to attend school.
 Either her mother or her sister Kate would wheel her to school with the rest of the girls, and would carry her up the stairs to the classroom.
 She would be deposited there for the day, and at the end of the day, her mother or sister would come and get her again, carrying her down the stairs, and wheeling her back home.
 This allowed Suggs to learn everything her sisters and friends were learning, and resulted in her becoming an educated woman, which was unique for a woman of black heritage, even after the Civil War had ended.

 Efforts

 She was a Free Methodist active in the temperance movement.
 Before her father's death in 1889, Eliza assisted him in Temperance work; after his death, she struck out on her own.
 Accompanied by her sister Kate, Eliza would attend various gatherings, including Temperance conferences, camp meetings and church services, and briefly speak about her life, her sufferings, and her devotion to the teachings of Jesus Christ and how they sustained her.

 Death

-Eliza Suggs died on January 29, 1908, in Orleans, Nebraska and is buried in the family plot in Orleans Cemetery.
+Eliza Suggs died on January 29, 1908, in Orleans, Nebraska.